UDx

 About UDx

 The Functions tab lists the functions that are available in the system.
+The Active SDK version label displays the current SDK version of the database.
 The following columns are displayed:

 - Schema name - The name of the schema.